kylef/swiftenv/docs/getting-started.md

 ```

 **NOTE**: *swiftenv will automatically pick up any versions of Swift installed on
-OS X by Xcode or Swift toolchains.*
+macOS by Xcode or Swift toolchains.*

 ## Installing Swift